Suresh-Kumar-Lohar/Complete-Backend-Nodejs-Task-manager/README.md

 Noone can mess with any other data (All tasks)

-It have all operations CRUD for both Users and Tasks management.
+It has all operations CRUD for both Users and Tasks management.

-it have also features like Sorting, Searching, and Pagination and Image Uploading using endpoints.
+it has also features like Sorting, Searching, and Pagination and Image Uploading using endpoints.

 All endpoints are Tested with Postman.